 Instagram is one of the most highly used social media platforms today.
-With over 100 Billion users logging into the platform every month, it’s clear your practice needs to have a presence on Instagram.
+With 1 billion users logging into the platform every month, it’s clear your practice needs to have a presence on Instagram.

 Instagram can be a powerful tool to showcase your practice and provide a first impression to your potential patients before they book an appointment.
 Now more than ever, your patients are not simply on social media, they are using platforms such as Instagram to inform every decision they make, from where to go for dinner to which optometrist is the best fit for their family.

 We recommend all of our clients have a presence on social media; however, if not done right or consistently, your Instagram presence may end up hindering your ability to reach and make an excellent first impression with potential patients.

 That’s where we come in!
 Let us show you how to create a cohesive and effective Instagram strategy for your practice that will set you up with the foundation you need to build a significant brand presence.
 It comes down to four main steps, so let’s get started!

 Your brand is so much more than simply your practice name.
 Every time you talk, write, design, post, or respond to comments on behalf of your practice, you represent your brand voice.
 It is essential to develop and define who your brand is at the foundational level, so you and your team can begin to build your social media strategy from this persona.

 When it comes to figuring out who you are, one of the things we like to think about is, “if your brand was a person, who would they be”?
 We often use a dinner party analogy to help you think about how you might introduce your business to a stranger.
 Some questions to ask yourself and your team members to help define your practice persona include: